tony-reddington/mayan-riviera-travel/README.md

 * See information about the company.
 * Check tour availability.
 * Identify how much time is needed for each tour option to determine which tour to choose.
-* Check the price of the trips
+* Check the price of the trips.
-* Contact the company to check if there is availability for the all people travelling.
+* Find tour information easily.
 * Contact the company to ask for additional tour information.

 ### User Stories
 * As a user, I want all the tours laid out neatly so I can navigate easily through the options quickly to make my final decision.
 * As a user, I want to know how much time each tour will take.
 * As a user, I want to know the price per person.
-* As a user, I want to be able to multiple methods to contact the company to check availability and ask further information about tours.
+* As a user, I want multiple ways to contact the company to check availability and ask further information about tours.
 * As a user, I want to be able to see detailed tour information.
 * As a user, i want confirmation that the company received my message.

 ### Site Owner Goals#
-* As the owner, i want to share information about the company,vehecles used and about our drivers.
+* As the owner, i want to share information about the company,vehicles used and about our drivers.
 * I want to recommended tours at low prices and give a further expansive list of tours by days required.
 * I want to site layout to be as clean as possible and easy for the user to navigate.
 * I want to communicate how long each tour will take.